Site Acceptance Test (SAT): Smooth System Launch Testing

 Difference Between SAT and FAT

 While both SAT and FAT validate the functionality of equipment, there are significant differences between the two tests.
 The Factory Acceptance Test (FAT) is performed before the equipment is delivered to the customer, typically at the manufacturer’s facility.
 It tests the machine’s performance and ensures compliance with the manufacturer’s specifications.
+SAT aims to verify whether the equipment meets the customer’s requirements in the actual production environment.
+It includes the setup of the test environment, performance testing, and evaluation of test results.

 The Purpose of FAT